ketanvaidya25/Modeling-Credit-Card-Default-Risk-and-Customer-Profitability-Using-MS-Excel/README.md

 You have to minimize the cost per event

-2) Modeling Profitability instead of Default (Linear Regression wih Mutiple Variables)
+2)Modeling Profitability instead of Default (Linear Regression wih Mutiple Variables)

 3)Modeling Credit Card Default Risk and Customer Profitability